Contributed by Shelly Viajera Travel

 It’s generally safe to move around Armenia, especially among women.
 I found most Armenians religious, a characteristic that made me feel secure throughout my stay in their country.
 They aren’t the insisting type who approach foreigners (maybe because only a few can speak English), but when one asks for help, they help as much as they can.

-Armenia doesn’t often land in the list of must-see countries, but that doesn’t mean there isn’t much to see.
-During my short stay in Armenia, I saw a lot even if I only focused on the capital Yerevan and went to a few side trips outside the city.
+Armenia doesn’t often land on the list of must-see countries, but that doesn’t mean there isn’t much to see.
+During my short stay in Armenia, I saw a lot even when I only focused on the capital Yerevan and went to a few side trips outside the city.
 Here are the places that shouldn’t be missed:

 The Republic Square is the town’s central square in Yerevan.
 It used to be the venue for military parades during the Soviet Union period.
 Now, it serves as the centre of arts and culture.
 It’s also the melting pot of tourists.
 There are a lot of local taxi vans called marshrutka in the area, and double-deck buses carrying tourists (mostly Russians) are frequently there.